jay-pe/skeincoinwalletgenerator/README.md

 SkeinCoin Wallet Generator
 ========================

 The Online SkeinCoin Wallet Generator.
 Create your Single Wallet, Paper Wallet, Bulk Wallet, Brain Wallet and Vanity Wallet.
 The Paper Wallet holds multiple base64 pictures.
-Get the <a href='https://github.com/MethMatician/skeincoinwalletgenerator/archive/master.zip'>zip file here</a>.
+Download the html and run it (can be offline).

-In Version .01 the grafics are updated
+In Version 0.1.1 the grafics are updated, paperwallet is bigger and the adresscodes on the paper got a readable size.

 Consider a donation to improve this SkeinCoin project:
-<br><b> SKC:</b> SUztM5rLjt5cZVamBH891H5rsaQoye8BGH
+<br><b> SKC MethMatician:</b> SUztM5rLjt5cZVamBH891H5rsaQoye8BGH
-<br><b> BTC:</b> 1FzL6hb9Xy142SzhRPLYU7wekj93ipTthn
+<br><b> SKC Jay P:</b> Sg2ZtGr2YH2g1S3z2VJia9mEBrGRbZYTkA

 or to the developers of bitaddress.org.